With a population living longer than ever before there is a growing group of people who are becoming what is known as ‘Sandwich Carers’.

 Chances are ‘Sandwich Carer‘ is a term you have possibly never heard of, but it perfectly illustrates the lives many people in their 40’s and 50’s are leading as they juggle caring responsibilities at both ends of the life course.

-These individuals are the filling in a sandwich of caring that pulls them in numerous different directions, from the school run to attending hospital appointments with ageing parents or grandparents.
+These individuals are the filling in a sandwich of caring that pulls them in numerous different directions, from doing the daily school run to attending hospital appointments with ageing parents or grandparents.

 The challenges of caring at both end of the life course